 The system board is equipped with a S/PDIF connector.
-One cardedge bracket, mounted with S/PDIF ports, will be provided as an option.
+The S/PDIF port may be mounted on a card-edge bracket.
 Install the card-edge bracket to the system chassis then connect the audio cable connector to J4.
 Make sure pin I of the audio cable connector is aligned with pin I of J4.